gfriesen98/config-repo/arch-notes.md

 	- open with `nvim .xinitrc`
 	- scroll to bottom and delete the lines where it starts with `twm &`
 		- xorg comes with `twm` installed, we dont want to boot into that
-	- the end of the `.xinitrc` file you can place commands to do stuff on `startx`:
+	- the end of the `.xinitrc` file you can place commands to do stuff when `startx` is started:
 		- ex. launch i3wm and compositor:
 		- ```
 			picom &